luckydog22/pointer-strings/README.md

 # pointer-strings
-use linklist to find the same letter  in both strings
+Use a linked list to find the same letter and the same number of times in both strings